mvolkmann/blog/src/fastify.md

 To enable serving static files, enter `npm install fastify-static`.

+To enable accessing environment-specific environment files, enter `npm install dotenv`.
+Then create a `.env` file that defines environment variables with lines like `MONGO_URL=some-url`.
+A different version of this file can be created for each environment, such as dev, test, stage, and production.

 To run the server in watch mode, install `nodemon` by entering `npm install -g nodemon`.
 Then run the app using the `nodemon` command instead of `node`.